JacyAnderson/nps-planner-app/README.md

  ## Planned Features
  ####
   - National Park lookup by state (starting with CO) to provide current information direct from the NPS, including current alerts, directions, and MAYBE a map.
-  - Allow users to check for how busy the parks usually are at different days and times (via Google map implementation, and likely based off of how busy visitors centers are)
   - User sign up and sign in to store potential trip ideas for future reference.